movementlabsxyz/MIP/MIP/mip-draft-postconfirmation/README.md

 ```

 > [!note]
-> The validator has to also check if the current L2-block-batch height (offchain) is within the above window otherwise the comittment of the (honest) validator will be reverted.
+> The validator has to also check if the current block-range height (offchain) is within the above window otherwise the comittment of the (honest) validator will be reverted.

 #### Acceptor

-Every interval `acceptorTerm` one of the validators takes on the role to accept L2-block-batches.
+Every interval `acceptorTerm` one of the validators takes on the role to accept block-rangees.
 This acceptor is selected via L1-randomness provided through L1-block hashes.
-This acceptor is responsible for updating the contract state once a super-majority is reached for an L2-block-batch.
+This acceptor is responsible for updating the contract state once a super-majority is reached for an block-range.
 The acceptor is rewarded for this service.

 The L1-contract determines the current valid `acceptor` by considering the current L1-block time (`block.timestamp`) and randomness provided through L1-block hashes.
 For example,